SadimaMaharjan/track-my-employee/README.md

 # track-my-employee

 A Node.js application that manages employee database.
+It uses Node.js, Inquirer, and MySQL.

 ## User Story